 - 1/8 teaspoon cayenne pepper, or more if you like more of a kick

 Place Pancetta in large stock pot and cook on medium heat till done.

 Remove from pan and set on paper towels to cool, then chop.

 Add carrots, onions, celery and green beans to pot with pancetta fat.
 (If needed add a tablespoon of olive oil)

 Saute for 10 minutes, stirring frequently.

 Add zucchini, kale and chopped pancetta, sauté for a few more minutes stirring often.

-Add broth and tomatoes, bring to a boil.
-(If using store bought stock add herbs and spices now) Once soup is boiling lower heat to a simmer and add pasta (if you are going to freeze this soup for later use leave pasta out and cooked pasta to thawed soup)).
+Add broth, tomatoes, garlic and spices, bring to a boil.
+Once soup is boiling lower heat to a simmer and add pasta (if you are going to freeze this soup for later use leave pasta out and cooked pasta to thawed soup).

-Cook till pasta is al dente (usually 6-9 minutes).
-Add navy beans and cayenne pepper, stir and serve.
+Cook until pasta is al dente (usually 6-9 minutes).
+Add navy beans and cayenne pepper, stir and sea salt to taste, serve.